Absomz/first-data-insights/README.md

 🎓 *It is also a key component of my preparation to apply to top-tier institutions such as MIT and Harvard, where excellence is measured not only in technical skill, but in clarity of leadership, responsibility, and long-term vision.*

 📫 Contact: absomz@hotmail.com

+---

+## 👤 About the Author

+My name is Abner Soberón.
+I am a self-taught student rebuilding my academic path with discipline, integrity, and purpose.

+This repository is part of a long-term strategy to gain admission to MIT or Harvard and become a technical AI Product Manager or Machine Learning Engineer.
+Everything you see here reflects real, documented academic growth — no shortcuts, no automation.

+I'm committed to mastering the foundations of data science, statistics, and AI, while maintaining balance with family, values, and personal excellence.